Photo © Matt Stuart

 Photo © Simon Roberts

-Matt is a Magnum Nominee whose passion for street photography has resulted in genuine moments which burrow deep into our memories.
+A big name in street photography, Matt’s passion has resulted in genuine moments which burrow deep into our memories.

 Known for long term projects that explore contemporary society, Zed’s widely exhibited work inhabits the intersection between art and documentary.